YFanLuo/MAPLE-Net/README.md

 ## Pre-trained Language Models
 - **Autoregressive Language Modeling Prompt**
-  Based on the **LLaMA** architecture.
+  Based on the **LLaMA** architecture：https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct

 - **Masked Language Modeling Prompt**
-  Based on the **BERT** architecture.
+  Based on the **BERT** architecture：https://huggingface.co/google-bert/bert-base-uncased

 - **Other Pre-trained Language Models**
   You can experiment with alternative pre-trained language models to accomplish the tasks.

 ## Caption Generation
-To generate image captions, we use the **ClipCap** model.
-Make sure to download the model and place them in the `models/` directory.
+To generate image captions, we use the **ClipCap** model from https://github.com/rmokady/CLIP_prefix_caption.
+Make sure to download the models and place them in the `models/` directory.

 ## Multimodal Feature Extraction
-For multimodal feature extraction, we utilize the **MaPLe model**, an enhanced CLIP-based model.
-The pre-trained weights for MaPLe are already saved in the `models/` directory.
+For multimodal feature extraction, we utilize the **MaPLe model**, an enhanced CLIP-based model, from  https://github.com/muzairkhattak/multimodal-prompt-learning/tree/main.
 Alternatively, you may choose to use other multimodal models to achieve this functionality.

 ## Quick start